Stokes Valley: 1855 Wellington earthquake

+1976 slips and flooding

+On 20 December 1976, extremely heavy rainfall struck the Hutt Valley and Wellington.
+This caused hundreds of slips and widespread flooding, and Pinehaven and Stokes Valley were declared disaster zones.
+At 10:30 am on 20 December, a petrol station at the entrance to Stokes Valley was flooded to within 15 cm of the top of the petrol pumps.
+Three houses in Ngahere Street were destroyed when they slipped down a hill.
+Five Stokes Valley residents were evacuated by a helicopter from the United States Coast Guard icebreaker Burton Island which happened to be in port at the time, and crew from the ship also helped dig out houses in Stokes Valley after the weather subsided.
+About 100 Hutt Valley people evacuated from their homes were given accommodation at the Epuni Boys Home.

 Alternative names and nicknames

 Stokes Valley was often referred in print as "Stokes's Valley".

 Stokes Valley is sometimes referred to as Koraunui, a Māori name meaning "big ferns", which is possibly a reference to the lush bush which once covered the entire valley and which still exists in some areas, especially on the hills surrounding Stokes Valley.
 It is not known whether local Māori ever used this name, but the minutes of a Hutt County Council meeting in 1926–27 provide the first recorded mention of this name.
 The minutes record an attempt to officially change the name of the valley to Koraunui, prompted by a request to do so from the Stokes Valley Progressive Association.
 The new name was accepted and moves to change the name were undertaken.
 A petition was submitted to the Department of Internal Affairs, awaiting the Ministers objection to a change of name.
 It was resolved to wait for the results of a postal ballot of ratepayers concerned before proceeding.
 It was finally decided not to change the name, though exactly why is unclear.

 In 2005 the original Stokes Valley School, established over 100 years earlier, changed its name to Koraunui School, after its merger with Kamahi School.
 It was decided to change the school's name as a sign of respect to Kamahi School (which closed after the merger on 28 January 2005), and because the new entity essentially became a new school, its roll approximately doubling overnight with the merger.
 As of 2010 the roll for Koraunui School is around 330 pupils.
 The name Koraunui is also used for the Koraunui Marae in Stokes Valley, the Koraunui Kindergarten in Stokes Valley Road, the Koraunui Sports Club, and the Koraunui Hall (which was a major event centre for Stokes Valley society functions, including mayoral dinners, and is used by clubs and for fundraising events).